A New Causal Decomposition Paradigm towards Health Equity: Introduction

-Different methods have different implications; however, regarding our goal, they suffer from either lacking \emph{policy implications} or \emph{identifiability} issue.
-Taking the natural indirect effect for illustrations, it requires that the exposure does not affect the mediator-outcome confounders for identifiability; however, this assumption may not hold in many scenarios (if $R \to X$ in Fig.~\ref{fig:decompose} (b)).
-Moreover, when this assumption is violated, the natural indirect effect fails to eliminate all sources of disparities (\emph{e.g.}, the disparity along $R \to X \to M$ in Fig.~\ref{fig:decompose} (b) is omitted); hence, it is ambiguous in terms of policy implication.
-Although some methods can alleviate this problem \cite{jackson2020meaningful, vanderweele2014effect}, their identifiability is based on the strong ignorability condition, which means the admissibility for some covariates sets, \emph{i.e.}, deconfound the mediator and the outcome.
-However, due to the unjustifiability of this condition that involves unobserved counterfactual factors, the above methods took it for granted that this condition holds for the \emph{pre-specified covariates set}, which can be problematic as some variables can perturb directed path or induce new spurious features \cite{pearl2009causality}.
+Different decomposition methods have different implications; however, when it comes to our goal, they either lack \emph{policy implications} or have issues with \emph{identifiability}.
+For instance, the natural indirect effect is more attributional than operational since it measures the effect under the original situation (\emph{i.e.}, the value of exogenous is unchanged) instead of the effect of a policy under a new situation.
+Besides, its identifiability requires that the exposure not affect the mediator-outcome confounders.
+In many scenarios, however, this assumption may not hold (if $R \to X$ in Fig.~\ref{fig:decompose}).
+Furthermore, when this assumption is violated, the natural indirect effect may fail to account for all sources of disparities (\emph{e.g.}, $M' \ind R$ when $X$ is an unobserved selection variable in Fig.~\ref{fig:decompose} (b)).
+Although \cite{jackson2020meaningful, vanderweele2014effect} can alleviate this problem, their identifiability is based on the strong ignorability condition, which means admissibility for some provided covariate sets, \emph{i.e.}, to deconfound between the mediator and the outcome.
+However, this condition may not hold when the provided covariate set includes some variables that perturb directed paths or induce new spurious features \cite{pearl2009causality}.

-\textbf{Our Contributions.} To resolve these issues, we propose a new decomposition paradigm under the framework of the structural causal model (SCM), namely unadjusted and adjusted effects, towards better policy implication and identifiability results.
+\textbf{Our Contributions.} To resolve these issues, we propose a new decomposition paradigm under the framework of the structural causal model (SCM), namely \emph{unadjusted and adjusted effects}, towards better policy implications and identifiability results, that account for social disparities.